 In 1970 ESSA was reorganized as part of USDOC's Reorganization Plan No. 4 of 1970, becoming the National Oceanic and Atmospheric Administration (NOAA).
 In 1977 NOAA established line offices and ERL remained in Boulder under NOAA's Office of Research and Development (ORD).
 The Aeronomy Laboratory (AL) continued and the Wave Propagation Laboratory spun-off additional laboratories and then became the Environmental Technology Laboratory (ETL) under ERL.
 In the 1980s, the Aeronomy Laboratory and ETL became two research laboratories under NOAA's Office of Oceanic and Atmospheric Research (OAR), also referred to as NOAA Research.
 ERL continued to oversee the NOAA Research laboratories into the 1990s before it was disestablished.

 A new research center was built for NOAA in Boulder, Colorado, and dedicated by Congressman David Skaggs on November 20, 1998.
-We received certificate of occupancy in 2000.
+Certificate of occupancy was granted in 2000.